coder/exectrace/README.md

 You will need the following:

-- Docker (run clang within a Docker container for reproducibility)
+- Docker (the Makefile runs clang within a Docker container for reproducibility)
 - `golangci-lint`
 - `prettier`
 - `shellcheck`